After President Trump's campaign-style speech in Arizona this week, Democrats are still balking at his call to build a border wall.

-But the House Committee on Homeland Security has debunked that theory saying, "Not all illegal aliens are crossing into the United States to find work," a report by the Homeland Security Committee reveals.
+But the House Committee on Homeland Security has debunked that theory, saying in a 2006 report, "Not all illegal aliens are crossing into the United States to find work," a report by the Homeland Security Committee reveals.
 "Law enforcement officials indicate that there are individuals coming across the border who are forced to leave their home countries because of criminal activities.
 These dangerous criminals are fleeing the law in other countries and seeking refuge in the United States."

 There are no two ways about it: Many illegal immigrants are coming here to commit crimes.

 As a result, illegal immigrant criminals are also clogging up our correctional facilities and costing taxpayers big time.